 The familiar picture of our church building will be no more.
 In a short time the building itself will be no more.
 Hurricane Harvey damaged our main building beyond the point of repair.
 However, we have our youth building that was not as severely damaged.

-Through the power of the Holy Spirit each of our members used our gifts with our voices, hands and feet to repair the Youth Building in such a way that we can worship here.
+Through the power of the Holy Spirit each of our members used their gifts with our voices, hands, and feet to repair the Youth Building in such a way that we can worship here.
 This is now our church home.
 Things will continue to change according to God’s will as we move along this timeline.
 We do not know exactly what God has in store for us, but we would like to invite you to join us on this new adventure!

-I'm excited that you are taking some time to visit with us, get to know us a bit, & find out some answers to your questions.
+We are excited that you are taking some time to visit with us, get to know us a bit, & find out some answers to your questions.
 Our Shepherd Lutheran Church is going through some changes.
 We will be updating our website as information is available and the Lord provides.

 If you have questions, feel free to contact us.
 If you would like to visit, or need prayer, let us know we'll be glad to help.
 We invite you to visit us in person on a Sunday morning as we gather together to worship our Lord & receive His blessings to us in Word and Sacrament.